 Although Cernunnos, the Elder God of Death from Joseph Michael Linsner's Dawn series can definitely take terrifying form if he so chooses (if, for example, he needs to curb-stomp a group of angels and demons who've decided to trespass on Earth with their bickering), the one time we see him welcoming a soul to the afterlife, he takes a much more attractive form and greets her...very warmly.

-In Post CrisisWonder Woman as conceived by George Perez, Hades is depicted as a relatively benign god who is actually rather kind and generous as far as his job description allows and nobody has an especially significant problem with him.
+In Post-CrisisWonder Woman as conceived by George Perez, Hades is depicted as a relatively benign god who is actually rather kind and generous as far as his job description allows and nobody has an especially significant problem with him.
+Very much dependent on the writer though.

 Mortis from the Pony POV Series, the Anthropomorphic Personification of Death and Grim Reaper, is a pretty nice guy, all things considered.
 He isn't depicted as malevolent and wasn't complaining that there wasn't much need of him in the G3 reality, barring the occasional accidental death, due to everyone being immortal.
 He also seems to have no problems letting a soul remain to until its Unfinished Business is completed as the G2 mane cast were permitted to remain on earth until they could pass on together.